 The compilation process identifies and reports errors before the program is run, making it easier for developers to fix problems early.

-disadvantages of a compiler:
+The disadvantages of a compiler are as follows:

 The entire code needs to be compiled before execution, which can take a significant amount of time, especially for large programs.